andrefmmartins/prepare-for-tech-interviews/README.md

 Looking to delve deeper?

 Online courses and specializations:
--	**Educative:** "Grokking Modern System Design Interview for Engineers & Managers" is a highly recommended and comprehensive course, covering foundational to advanced topics and API design.
+-	**[Educative](https://www.educative.io/):** "Grokking Modern System Design Interview for Engineers & Managers" is a highly recommended and comprehensive course, covering foundational to advanced topics and API design.
 They also offer crash courses.
--	**DesignGurus.io:** "Grokking the System Design Interview" is a popular course known for its practical approach and detailed explanations of real-world design problems.
+-	**[DesignGurus.io](https://www.designgurus.io/):** "Grokking the System Design Interview" is a popular course known for its practical approach and detailed explanations of real-world design problems.
--	**ByteByteGo:** Created by Alex Xu (author of "System Design Interview"), this platform offers structured learning paths and regular newsletters with system design puzzles and tips.
+-	**[ByteByteGo](https://bytebytego.com/):** Created by Alex Xu (author of "System Design Interview"), this platform offers structured learning paths and regular newsletters with system design puzzles and tips.
--	**Udemy:** Look for courses like "Mastering the System Design Interview" by Frank Kane (ex-Amazon hiring manager) or "Pragmatic System Design" by Sandeep Kaul (Facebook engineer).
+-	**[Udemy](https://www.udemy.com/?srsltid=AfmBOorPt4_ty7YJaK-aMJyWK2A9qoTSOE90EfaEkE2Zufhlcva8QeAh):** Look for courses like "Mastering the System Design Interview" by Frank Kane (ex-Amazon hiring manager) or "Pragmatic System Design" by Sandeep Kaul (Facebook engineer).
--	**Coursera:** Offers specializations like "Software Design and Architecture" from the University of Alberta, which covers object-oriented design, design patterns, and software architecture.
+-	**[Coursera](https://www.coursera.org/):** Offers specializations like "Software Design and Architecture" from the University of Alberta, which covers object-oriented design, design patterns, and software architecture.
--	**Exponent:** Provides structured learning paths and is particularly useful for FAANG interview preparation.
+-	**[Exponent](https://www.tryexponent.com/):** Provides structured learning paths and is particularly useful for FAANG interview preparation.
--	**Arpit Bhayani's "System Design for Beginners":** A self-paced course designed for early engineers, covering most topics from scratch.
+-	**[Arpit Bhayani's "System Design for Beginners"](https://arpitbhayani.me/system-design-for-beginners/):** A self-paced course designed for early engineers, covering most topics from scratch.

 Books:
--	**"Designing Data-Intensive Applications" by Martin Kleppmann:** This is often cited as a “must-read” for anyone serious about system design.
+-	**["Designing Data-Intensive Applications"](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321( by Martin Kleppmann:** This is often cited as a “must-read” for anyone serious about system design.
 It delves into the principles behind reliable, scalable, and maintainable systems, covering databases, distributed systems, and design trade-offs.
--	**"System Design Interview – An Insider's Guide" (Vol. 1 & 2) by Alex Xu:** These books (popularized by ByteByteGo) offer a practical approach to system design, walking through real interview scenarios and case studies.
+-	**"System Design Interview – An Insider's Guide" ([Vol. 1](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF) & [Vol. 2](https://www.amazon.com/dp/1736049119/ref=sspa_dk_hqp_detail_aax_0?psc=1&sp_csd=d2lkZ2V0TmFtZT1zcF9ocXBfc2hhcmVk) by Alex Xu:** These books (popularized by ByteByteGo) offer a practical approach to system design, walking through real interview scenarios and case studies.
--	**"The Art of Scalability" by Martin Abbott and Michael Fisher:** Focuses on building scalable architectures and organizations, using real case studies from companies like eBay and Apple.
+-	**["The Art of Scalability"](https://www.amazon.com/Art-Scalability-Architecture-Organizations-Enterprise/dp/0134032802) by Martin Abbott and Michael Fisher:** Focuses on building scalable architectures and organizations, using real case studies from companies like eBay and Apple.
--	**"Site Reliability Engineering (SRE)" by Google: Written by Google engineers, this book explores designing and operating large-scale systems with high reliability, covering availability, monitoring, and disaster recovery.
+-	**["Site Reliability Engineering (SRE)"](https://www.amazon.com/Site-Reliability-Engineering-Production-Systems/dp/149192912X) by Google: Written by Google engineers, this book explores designing and operating large-scale systems with high reliability, covering availability, monitoring, and disaster recovery.
--	**"Clean Architecture" by Robert C. Martin (Uncle Bob):** Part of his "Clean Code" series, this book offers insights into architectural principles.
+-	**["Clean Architecture" by Robert C. Martin (Uncle Bob)](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164):** Part of his "Clean Code" series, this book offers insights into architectural principles.
--	**"Fundamentals of Software Architecture" by Mark Richards and Neal Ford:** A comprehensive guide to software architecture, covering characteristics, patterns, and evolutionary architecture.
+-	**["Fundamentals of Software Architecture"](https://www.amazon.com/Fundamentals-Software-Architecture-Comprehensive-Characteristics/dp/1492043451) by Mark Richards and Neal Ford:** A comprehensive guide to software architecture, covering characteristics, patterns, and evolutionary architecture.

 Blogs and online articles:
--	**High Scalability:** This blog curates architecture lessons from top tech companies, often dissecting how major systems are designed.
+-	**[High Scalability](https://highscalability.com/):** This blog curates architecture lessons from top tech companies, often dissecting how major systems are designed.
--	**DesignGurus.io Blog:** A self-study resource with a curated list of important system design interview questions and guides.
+-	**[DesignGurus.io Blog](https://www.designgurus.io/blog):** A self-study resource with a curated list of important system design interview questions and guides.
--	**ByteByteGo Newsletter:** A weekly newsletter with system design puzzles and discussions.
+-	**[ByteByteGo Newsletter](https://blog.bytebytego.com/):** A weekly newsletter with system design puzzles and discussions.
--	**GeeksforGeeks:** Offers numerous articles and a complete roadmap for learning system design, from basics to advanced concepts.
+-	**[GeeksforGeeks](https://www.geeksforgeeks.org/):** Offers numerous articles and a complete roadmap for learning system design, from basics to advanced concepts.
--	**DEV Community:** You can find many articles comparing system design resources and providing detailed guides.
+-	**[DEV Community](https://dev.to/):** You can find many articles comparing system design resources and providing detailed guides.

 ### 3. ***Debugging and performance optimization:*** Examine candidates’ skills in identifying and resolving issues, as well as optimizing code for better performance.